AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 A lot of the settings from Flash Builder can be imported to the Nova project's workspace settings.
 It will also generate Tasks for each build target there was in the Flash Builder project and set their preferences.

-*NOTE:* Some options like Modules and Workers are currently not implemented
+*NOTE:* Some options like Modules and Workers are currently not implemented (I didn't have any projects that used it to test with).

 ### .flexProperties